-NOTE: This section is applicable only to snowmobile equipped with a track that as been approved for studs.
+NOTE: This section is applicable to snowmobiles equipped with a factory installed pre-studded Ice Series track or a track that as been approved by BRP for studs installation.

-Using more positive carbide ski runners and traction enhancing products on your snowmobile will change its behavior, particularly in terms of manoeuvrability, acceleration, and braking.
+Using more positive carbide ski runners and traction enhancing products (Ice Series tracks or approved studded tracks) on your snowmobile will change its behavior, particularly in terms of manoeuvrability, acceleration, and braking.

-Studding the track gives a better grip on packed snow and ice, but has no noticeable effect on soft snow.
-For this reason, driving a snowmobile equipped with traction enhancing products (studs, carbide ski runners) requires a certain adaptation period.
-If your snowmobile is equipped with traction products, be sure to take plenty of time to get used to the way it handles when turning, accelerating, and braking.
+Using traction enhancing products gives a better grip on packed snow and ice, but has no noticeable effect on soft snow.
+For this reason, driving a snowmobile equipped with traction enhancing products (Ice Series tracks, approved studded tracks, carbide ski runners) requires a certain adaptation period.
+If your snowmobile is equipped with traction enhancing products, be sure to take plenty of time to get used to the way it handles when turning, accelerating, and braking.

-Also, always check local regulations concerning the use of studs on snowmobiles.
+Also, always check local regulations concerning the use of traction enhancing products on snowmobiles.
 Always drive your snowmobile in a responsible manner, respecting the environment and other people's property.